BrianPugh/cyclopts/docs/source/parameter_validators.rst

 In a CLI application, users have the freedom to input a wide range of data.
 This flexibility can lead to inputs the application does not expect.
 By coercing the input into a data type (like an ``int``), we are already limiting the input to a certain degree.
-To further restrict the user input, you can populate the ``validator`` field in the :class:`.Parameter`.
+To further restrict the user input, you can populate the ``validator`` field of :class:`.Parameter`.

 A validator is any callable object (such as a function) that has the signature: